 This question should focus student thinking on the relationship between politicians (legislators) and the courts.
-In Canada, judges are not elected although there are those who advocate for the adoption of the American system where some judges are elected.
-The argument for a non-elected judiciary is that judges are more independent if they do not face elections; for example, they are more likely to uphold the rights of minorities and to hold politicians accountable to the law.
+In Canada, judges are not elected unlike the American system where many judges are elected.
+One argument for a non-elected judiciary includes that it allows judges to be more independent because they do not face elections.
+For example, they are more likely to uphold the rights of minorities and to hold politicians accountable to the law.
 If politicians disagree with the decisions of judges, they have the option of changing the laws through the legislative process.
 The contrary argument is that elected judges would more accurately reflect the views of the general public.

 Law is made by the federal Parliament, provincial legislatures, federal and provincial cabinets and the Courts.
-The Parliament of Canada and the legislatures of each province pass laws within their respective fields of responsibility laid out in the Constitution of Canada.
+The Parliament of Canada and the legislatures of each province pass laws within their respective areas of jurisdiction laid out in the Constitution of Canada.
 The federal and provincial cabinets can make regulations which have the force of law when authorized by the legislature to do so.
-The Courts interpret the Constitution, statutes and regulations, and in doing so make law.
+The Courts then interpret the Constitution, statutes and regulations, and in doing so can clarify and even make law.

 The Constitution sets out the fundamental law of the land.
 It is made up of rules which determine the type and structure of our government, how it is selected and how government power is distributed and exercised.
-The Constitution also contains a Charter of Rights and Freedoms which is essentially a Bill of Rights guaranteeing a set of civil liberties.
+The Constitution also contains the Charter of Rights and Freedoms which guarantees a set of civil liberties.

 The laws that are debated and passed by the Legislative Assembly of Alberta or by the Parliament of Canada are called “statutes” or “acts”.